jasperanders/oForest/README.md

 Go to the GitLab group, you created earlier, and use the left side menu to navigate to `CI/CD > Runners`.
 Click the blue "Register a group runner" button and copy the token.
 Store the token somewhere save, e.g. a password manager like [1Password](https://1password.com/de/) or [KeePass](https://keepass.info/).
 The token you just generated will be referred to as `runner-registration-token`.

 ### Access Tokens

+> Attention: This section previously used project level tokens.
+As of now, this is a feature only available for paying customers of GitLab.
+We thus have to rely on user level tokens.

-Afterward, navigate to `Settings > Repository` and expand the *Deploy Token* section.
-Here, create three new tokens. **Attention!
+Afterward, navigate to your user profile and select `Preferences > Access Tokens`.
+Here, create three new personal access tokens. **Attention!
 You will only be able to see the tokens once.
 Make sure to save them properly.**:

 1. Call it `K8s read registry`, and the username `k8s-read-registry`.
 (You can also choose your own name here).
 Then tick the scope box that says `read_registry`.
 2. Call it `Helm admin`, and the username `helm-admin`.
 Tick the boxes for `read_package_registry` and `write_package_registry`.